ykakarap/kubecon-na-22-capi-lab/lifecycle-hooks.md

 kubectl get clusters -n ns-lifecycle-hooks
 ```

-You should observe that the cluster was delete and there are no more clusters.
+You should observe that the cluster was deleted and there are no more clusters.

 ## Clean up